Isaacdha/Virtual-EX/README.md

 # Virtual Ex
-Collection of Final Project on Virtual Internship Experience Rakamin with Home Credit and ID/X Partner
+Collection of Final Project (Both Jupyter File (IPNYB) and Presentation (PDF)) on Virtual Internship Experience at Rakamin Academy with Home Credit and ID/X Partner